 The RCSLT retains the copyright of any article accepted for publication.

-Please note there is a strict three-month embargo on content from the date of publication and, while we normally permit re-printing, we would ask you to credit Bulletin with first publication rights and seek permission from the magazine’s editor.
+Please note there is a strict three-month embargo on content from the date of publication.
+While we normally permit re-printing after this period, we ask you to seek permission from the magazine’s editor and credit Bulletin with first publication rights.

 Photographs submitted to Bulletin should be of a high resolution (normally 300 dpi or at least 500kb in size).
 Please notify us at the time of submission of any photo credits.
 Photos depicting patients/service users or minors must be accompanied by the subject’s written consent (in the case of minors, their parent or guardian’s consent).
 Scanned images from books and magazines cannot be used for copyright and technical reasons.